Dentures Rock Hill

 Implant Dentures

 Do you want unmatched stability and durability?
-You might want to consider getting implant-retained dentures.
+You might want to consider getting implant retained dentures.
 A full or partial denture is attached to several dental implants that are surgically inserted into the jawbone.
-Because the titanium posts are placed in the bone, they stimulate it to prevent deterioration, and your new teeth benefit from great stability.
+Because the titanium posts are placed in the bone, they stimulate it to prevent deterioration, and your new teeth benefit from greater stability.
 Additionally, you can expect to enjoy your new smile for several decades with proper care and maintenance!

 The Benefits of Dentures